nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 # P
 >
 #
 > Paul is from New Zealand .
-# NPr  VL P    NSg/V/J NPr     .
+# NPr  VL P    J   NPr     .
 > I   got a   letter from my brother .
 # ISg V   D/P NSg    P    D  NSg/J   .
 > You can't get   all       your news from the Internet .